FranGomezVenegas/TRFE-ComponentsV1/tr-procedures/README.md

-[- v0.2.59 table styles and printable for procManagement to remove the sort icons here too] [- v0.2.60 fixed ONE_PROCEDURE_DEFINITION, added endpointParams] [- v0.2.61 fix in trazitCheckProcList, isProcManagement from this instead of sessionStorage]
+[- v0.2.59 table styles and printable for procManagement to remove the sort icons here too] [- v0.2.60 fixed ONE_PROCEDURE_DEFINITION, added endpointParams] [- v0.2.61 fix in trazitCheckProcList, isProcManagement from this instead of sessionStorage] [- v0.2.62 fix for new test script, using lit-element when should be lit for compatibility reasons]